|Seneca Washington Headquarters:

-Seneca partners with Seattle Public Schools and all eight charter public schools in the state to provide assistance in designing inclusive school-wide practices and systems with a focus on early identification and intervention.
+Seneca currently partners with Seattle Public Schools and charter schools in the Puget Sound area to provide assistance in designing inclusive school-wide practices and systems with a focus on early identification and intervention.
 Our work is guided by Seneca’s Unconditional Education model, which offers a framework for integrated and multi-tiered systems of support that promote the academic, social-emotional and behavioral development of ALL students at each school.
-Seneca direct care staff - including Special Education teachers, therapists, school psychologists, student support counselors and other education specialists – are embedded within the existing school framework to support achievement of the best possible outcomes for students, no matter how challenging their needs and circumstances.
+Seneca direct care staff - including therapists, school psychologists, student support counselors and other education specialists – are embedded within the existing school framework to support achievement of the best possible outcomes for students, no matter how challenging their needs and circumstances.

 In addition to its school-based services, Seneca Washington continues to develop a continuum of supports that span the fields of child welfare, juvenile justice, and mental health.
-In partnership with King County and other community-based organizations (CBOs), Seneca is implementing an outreach program for commercially sexually exploited children (CSEC).
-The CSEC Outreach Program partners with schools, CBOs, and heath care providers to build the knowledge and capacity of school staff and other professionals to identify, engage, and respond to youth who are current or potential victims of commercial sexual exploitation.
+In partnership with King County and other community-based organizations (CBOs), Seneca is implementing an outreach program for commercially sexually exploited children (CSEC) and works as part of the Juvenile Justice Assessment Team at the Children and Family Justice Center.
+In addition, Seneca provides comprehensive mental health services through an outpatient clinic and Wraparound with Intensive Services (WISe) throughout South King County.

 - Student Supports, including:

 - Behavioral: crisis management and re-integration of students with behavioral needs back into the classroom as quickly as possible so that they can continue to learn

 - Academic: generating and implementing specially designed instruction that is aligned with and enriches the grade-level curriculum

 - Mental health: treatment planning and provision of individualized therapeutic services for youth

 - Outpatient Clinic – South King County